Header

 Research Focus and Interests

-My academic focus lies in the empirical and philosophical study of ethics in healthcare, with a special emphasis on clinical and nursing ethics.
-I am particularly interested in how ethical issues emerge in everyday care situations and how ethical reflection can contribute to improving practice.
-Additionally, my research addresses the ethical implications of moral distress and moral resilience among healthcare professionals, and investigates the role of ethics support structures in clinical environments.
-These topics reflect my overarching concern of “bringing ethics to people”—promoting ethical awareness and reflection directly within the contexts where care is delivered.
+My academic focus lies in the empirical and philosophical study of ethics in healthcare, with a special emphasis on clinical and nursing ethics, ethics education, care for persons with dementia, interprofessional collaboration, and medical assistance in dying.
+Additionally, my research addresses the ethical implications of moral distress and moral resilience among healthcare professionals and investigates the role of ethics support structures in clinical environments.

 Bridging Theory and Practice